 Cost

-$675 prior to July 1st ($700 after July 1st).
-Fee includes meals (except for one dinner which is on your own), an air-conditioned single room in a Skidmore residence hall, and program materials.
+$575 by July 1st ($625 after July 1st).
+Fee includes meals (except for one dinner which is on your own), an air-conditioned single room in a Marist residence hall, and program materials.
 Participants must reside in the residence hall throughout the stay at the institute.

-Overnight housing is available for an additional charge ($75) for participants wishing to arrive a day in advance on Monday and stay on campus.
-This includes dinner on Monday and breakfast on Tuesday at Murry Aikins Dining Hall.
+Overnight housing is available for an additional charge ($50) for participants wishing to arrive a day in advance on Monday and stay on campus.
+This includes breakfast and lunch on Tuesday in the Dining Hall.
 Please indicate your interest in arriving early on the registration form.

 Registration